unexpectedness/threading/README.md

   true THREADING-SLOT
   false THREADING-SLOT)
 ```
-The problem I want to point is the fact conditions in this threading arrow cannot receive the threaded expression.
+The problem I want to underline is the fact conditions in this threading arrow cannot receive the threaded expression.
 Similarly, the cases matching each condition must receive the threaded expression and we don't have control over this either.

 Same problem with `pallet.thread-expr/if->`:
 ```clojure